 How to Manage Finances at Home While Living Abroad

-Use all electronic means available to help you manage your finances abroad.
+Use all electronic means available to manage your finances from abroad.

 If you own property, you can either sell it or keep it.
 There's a lot to consider, and many options available.

 Regardless of why you sell your property, you need a plan for the proceeds.
 If you don't have a plan, invest the money in something secure that ideally provides a rate of return beating inflation.
 Don't allow yourself to access the money randomly; it can disappear before you know it.

 Here are some reasons to sell your property:

 You can't afford to pay the mortgage while you're away (even with rental income, or if you're unwilling/unable to rent)

 You don't want to be concerned about it while you're abroad

 You need the money for something else (consider where you'll live later on, and how you'll afford it if you spend the property proceeds)

 It's a market timing opportunity (be careful of timing markets; even if you lock in inflated gains with the sale, nothing is guaranteed – including where the market is headed)